PreMoE: Proactive Inference for Efficient Mixture-of-Experts: Abstract

 \section{Abstract}

 Mixture-of-Experts (MoE) models offer dynamic computation, but are typically deployed as static full-capacity models, missing opportunities for deployment-specific specialization.
 We introduce PreMoE, a training-free framework that proactively compiles sparse MoE variants for targeted deployment scenarios.
 At its core is Predicted Expert Utility (PEU), a robust metric for estimating expert importance from router logits through high-confidence threshold filtering and logit transformation, which together stabilize utility estimation under aggressive sparsity.
 Using PEU scores computed on a small calibration set, PreMoE produces domain-aware expert rankings that can be used to compile either domain-specific specialists or high-efficiency multi-domain generalists, without any retraining.
-Across MoE models ranging from 30B to 718B parameters, PreMoE achieves up to 50\% sparsity with nearly no performance loss.
-It further exposes a practical deployment trade-off: specialists maximize in-domain efficiency, while synthesized generalists retain broader cross-domain capability at the same sparsity budget. \footnote{Code: \url{https://github.com/JarvisPei/PreMoE}}
+Across MoE models ranging from 30B to 718B parameters, PreMoE preserves near-full accuracy at model-dependent sparsity levels of up to 50\%; on DeepSeek-R1, 50\% sparsity halves the deployment NPU count and increases throughput by 23\%.
+Controlled studies across calibration sources, formats, random subsets, and domain mixtures confirm that these gains are stable rather than tied to a particular calibration set.
+PreMoE further exposes a practical deployment trade-off: specialists maximize in-domain efficiency, while synthesized generalists retain broader cross-domain capability at the same sparsity budget. \footnote{Code: \url{https://github.com/JarvisPei/PreMoE}}